 In a context where you no longer need to be fired – bosses can simply reduce your hours or an app can throw you off – the need to conform is overwhelming.

 It is easy to despair at all this, or to look back.
 But there’s no need for ‘mania of the past’.
 Bloodworth is quick to note that those socialists who seek a return to coal mines would not be the ones going down there.

 Equally, we should be wary of lamenting the rise and fall of certain jobs: Uber over black cabbies, warehouse roles over those down the mine.
 It is not so much the job at issue – who laments the loss of the Thames watermen? – it is the conditions at fault.
 Those conditions are not inevitable.

 But it is time for a navel-gazing left to get on our bikes and do something about it.

 There are noble efforts already underway – the Independent Workers of Great Britain are at the forefront, organising everyone from couriers to cleaners and cabbies.
 Many of these workers do value flexibility.
 It’s just that this doesn’t have to mean ‘zero workplace rights’ or flexibility solely on a multinational’s terms.

 Remaking the gig economy on workers’ terms isn’t impossible – it is something we should start fighting for.
 ‘Hired’ doesn’t aim to show us how to do that, but it does give us vital evidence for our armoury.

 Josiah Mortimer is Editor of Left Foot Forward.
 Follow him on Twitter.

 ‘Hired: Six Months Undercover in Low-Wage Britain’ is published by Atlantic Books and is now available.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.